National Bobwhite Conservation Initiative (NBCI)

-Bobwhites were once very abundant across farms and forestlands from the Midwest and Southwest to the deep South.
-Today bobwhites, along with many other grassland/shrub songbird species, are in serious decline.
-Populations have been declining since the early 1900's, but the decline has become much more precipitous since the 1960’s (see figure 1 below).
-Population losses over the past 25 years range from 60 to 90 percent in many of the states in the bobwhite range.
-For example, in Georgia, over 4 million wild quail annually were harvested in the early 1960’s, yet today barely 400,000 are harvested—and only a small portion of those are wild birds.
+Because of the way land was used, bobwhites were once very abundant across farms and open forests from the Midwest and Southwest to the deep South and northeast.
+Today, along with many grassland/shrub bird species, bobwhites are in serious decline.
+But the decline has become much more precipitous since the 1960’s (see Figure 1 below).
+Population losses over the past 25 years range from 60 to 90 percent in many states in the bobwhite range.
+In Georgia, for example, over 4 million wild quail were harvested annually in the early 1960’s, yet today barely 400,000 are harvested and only a small portion of those are wild birds.